Skip to content

 Quick Start

-This guide walks you through setting up ursalock in a React application with passkey-based E2EE.
+This guide walks you through setting up ursalock in a React application with passkey-based E2EE and document storage.

 Terminal window